-COM 280 TECHNIQUES OF DIGITAL EDITING. ......
-2-2-0
+COM 282 TECHNIQUES IN VIDEO EDITING......3-2-2

 Students develop a critical understanding of the processes, aesthetics and technical theory involved in non-linear editing for narrative filmmaking and news production.
 Students examine diverse editing styles and ideas through reading and close analysis of a variety of TV and film examples.
-Students analyze techniques and emerging technologies used in dramatic and documentary storytelling.
-Prerequisites: COM 101 and COM 103.
-Co-requisite: COM 281.